 The warm, yellow room is filled with the sound of fingertips hitting keyboards.
 Miss Sandy, Back2Back staff, paces back and forth behind them, ensuring they’re staying on track, ever present to answer questions.
 It’s not a conventional classroom, but the four students sitting in front of the computers are full-time students in pursuit of a high school degree.
-Today, Angel, Iram, Andres, and Rubi are fighting for their right to a bright future.
+Today, four students are fighting for their right to a bright future.

-Angel, Iram, Andres, and Rubi are four teens who have grown up in the Tres Reyes community, outside the city of Cancun.
+The four teens have grown up in the Tres Reyes community, outside the city of Cancun.
 They’ve long dreamt of studying high school, but like many in their circumstances, they face barriers.
 The Mexican education system requires students to apply for high school upon completing the ninth grade.
 The four teens applied to high schools in the greater Cancun area, but each had varying obstacles.
 Iram, who had previously studied in high school and struggled, was lacking the motivation to try again.
-Rubi and Angel were told there were no longer spots available, causing great disappointment and leaving them both wondering what would happen next.
-Andres was assigned to a school, but it was on the other side of town and over 90 minutes by bus one way.
+Two students were told there were no longer spots available, causing great disappointment and leaving them both wondering what would happen next.
+Another student was assigned to a school, but it was on the other side of town and over 90 minutes by bus one way.
 It was an expense his family could not afford.

 The four teens delayed their education for at least a year, now at risk of giving up this dream altogether.